aipmhub/chat-plugin-sdk/docs/guides/server-auth.md

 # Server Authentication

-When developing LobeChat plugins, server authentication is an important step to ensure the security of the plugin.
+When developing AiPMChat plugins, server authentication is an important step to ensure the security of the plugin.
 This document aims to guide developers on how to use different modes for authentication to protect API access from unauthorized use.

 ## Simple Authentication Mode